phil65/LLMling/README.md

 await serve("config.yml")
 ```

-!!! tip "Server Independence"
+> [!TIP]
-    The core LLMling functionality works without the MCP server.
+> The core LLMling functionality works without the MCP server.
 Use the components directly in your application or create custom server implementations.

 ## Advanced Features